negregg/seng560calcuator/README.md

 A simple math calculator written in Python math calculator written in Python 3.
-This calculator provides Text User Interface (TUI) that allows a user to do simple math operations such as addition, substraction, multiplication, and division.
-This application utilizies the https://github.com/jdc0051/seng560Calc library to perform all backend operations.
+This calculator provides Text User Interface (TUI) that allows a user to do simple math operations such as addition, subtraction, multiplication, and division.
+This application utilizes the https://github.com/jdc0051/seng560Calc library to perform all backend operations.